-Iglesia de Nuestra Senora de la Merced Churches and Convents, Havana .
+Iglesia de Nuestra Senora de la Merced, Havana .
 Cuba

 - Cuba y Merced.
 Centro habana.
 Cuba